 Your Team Has Great AI Workflows.
 They Just Live on One Person's Laptop.

 Most teams have at least one person who's figured it out.
-They've got a multi-agent setup with code review baked in, automated security scans, and they're cranking out quality code at a pace that feels almost unfair.
+They've got a review workflow that actually catches issues, a browser QA routine that leaves evidence behind, or a spec workflow that keeps the agent from wandering.
 Their teammates know it, too.

 But ask them to document it.
 Ask them to package it so the rest of the team can use it the same way, in a new session, on a different machine.
 That's where it falls apart.
 The workflow lives in their head.
 The prompts are scattered across local files.
 Someone else on the team is doing the same thing completely differently, and neither approach has made it into any shared system.